waitwott-cds/SeisPCB/README.md

 # SeisPCB
-A device used to detect seismic tremors and classify them by intensity.
+A device used to detect seismic tremors and classify them by intensity on a custom intensity scale.
 Currently being built on a breadboard, I am planning to make it into one PCB.